Links to Other Websites

 By clicking on a link from the NextShares website to a third-party website, you will leave the NextShares website.
 NextShares is not responsible for the content of any such third-party website or the products or services offered on such site.
 The availability of links to third-party sites does not constitute an endorsement of, or representation or warranty by, NextShares of such sites or their sponsors, contents or offered products or services.
 You should read the terms and conditions of such sites carefully, including provisions relating to privacy and customer information practices.
 NextShares disclaims responsibility for the privacy and customer information practices of such third-party sites.

-NextShares, mutual funds and ETFs are purchased and sold differently and have different costs.
-These and other distinctions may result in significant differences in fund performance.
-Before investing in any type of fund, investors should consider carefully the fund’s investment objectives, risks, charges and expenses.
-This and other important information is contained in the fund’s prospectus, which should be read carefully before investing.
+NextShares, mutual funds and ETFs are purchased and sold differently and have varying costs.
+These and other distinctions may result in significant differences in investor returns.

 Two International Place, Boston, MA 02110